Operation Regenbogen (Arctic): Aftermath

 The failure of the operation can be attributed to the spirited defence made by the convoy escort and the restrictive and contradictory orders given by Hitler to the force commander.
-Hitler was furious when he heard about the dismal performance by the navy.
-He subjected Grand Admiral Erich Raeder, the head of the Kriegsmarine, to a 90-minute tirade, in which he berated the uselessness of the German surface fleet, and announced a decision to scrap all its ships and use its guns and men as shore defences.
+Hitler was furious when he heard about the dismal result of the operation.
+He subjected Grand Admiral Erich Raeder, the head of the Kriegsmarine, to a 90-minute tirade, in which he berated the uselessness of the German surface fleet and announced a decision to scrap all its ships and use its guns and men in shore defences.
 Raeder felt unable to continue without the confidence of his leader and offered his resignation, which was accepted.
 Raeder was replaced by Admiral Karl Dönitz, the commander of the U-boat fleet.